petepm/petepm.github.io/music/synchronized-seasoning/slundge.md

 20/16 is 5/4, which is the same as a major 3rd interval in just intonation.
 Does this matter?
 No.

-Then with the cymbals, we have 9-10 repeating over an over again, which lasts 19 notes each cycle, of course.
+Then with the cymbals, we have 9-10 repeating over and over again, which lasts 19 notes each cycle, of course.
 Maybe this should be considered rhythmically dissonant, but it's not heard like that anyway.
 Does this matter?
 Again, no.